sujith44/M1_Application_JewelleryBillingSystem/README.md

 ### Introduction

-The source code of Jewellery Shop Billing System Project in C has been written in C programming language without of the use of any graphics.
+The source code of Jewellery Shop Billing System Project  has been written using C programming language without of the use of any graphics.
 The code is complete, totally error free.
 It is to be compiled in Visual studio using GCC compiler.

-we can use this application to keep the product records such as name, code,prize,quantity,etc. of your regular stocks.
+We can use this application to keep the product records such as name,code,prize,quantity,etc. of your regular stocks.
 Moreover, if we have a new product, we can add and edit  at any time.